 Ted Holiday is interviewed next.
 He's a man with what looks like very good camera, and Nimoy tells us that he's looking for clear, sharp focused pictures of the beast.
 And good for him!
 However, his 'I saw Nessie' story involves him having left his camera behind when he was interrupted in his observations of the loch.
 His story involves a three humped creature moving quickly along, which submerged before he could get his camera.
 He tells his story in a breathless, excited manner which almost makes up for his lack of cool accent.
 Bonus points for 'I left my camera behind', a critical plot point for cryptid sightings.

 More footage of the loch.
 You know what?
 Loch Ness is really, really pretty.
 I could watch footage of it for hours, as long as Nimoy was narrating.
 Why isn't that a show?
-You could do one lake an episode.
+You could do one lake an episode with a deep-voiced celebrity narrating it.
 Nimoy does Loch Ness, Christopher Lee does Lake Como, Morgan Freeman does Lake Ayre, Ian Mackellen does Lake Taupo...
 I'd watch the Hell out of that show.

 Now Nimoy's telling us that many cameras would be looking at the lake that summer, including the camera from In Search Of…, which would 'capture a most exciting event.'
 How exciting?
-Most exciting!
+Most exciting, that's how exciting!

 Next up, we see a floating observation platform being set up Robert Ryans of the Academy of Applied Sciences.
 Ryans became interested in the hunt for Nessie after a sighting of his own.
 He has an appalling comb-over, but tells his story pretty well.
 He saw a giant hump in the water which changed direction before submerging.
 He and his friends took turns with telescopes to try to see it again, without success.
 He then recorded his own notes and those of his friends.